 3. Get a longer supply of medications for chronic conditions

-Pharmacists can dispense a longer supply of drugs for chronic or lifelong conditions for a single dispensing fee, so ask your doctor if it’s possible for you to get a longer prescription.
+Pharmacists can dispense a longer supply of drugs for chronic or lifelong conditions for a single dispensing fee.
+So ask your doctor if it’s possible for you to get a longer prescription.

-4. Ask for samples
+4. Ask your doctor for prescription samples

-5. Review regularly
+5. Review your medications regularly